compgenomics2020/Team1-GenomeAssembly/README.md

 4. [Quast](https://github.com/ablab/quast) (tool for quality control metrics)

 ## Usage
-Update tool paths in the config.txt file prior to running the genome assembly pipeline.
+Update the paths of the tools downloaded from Software Requirements in the config.txt file prior to running the genome assembly pipeline.
 ```
 ./run_genome_assembly_pipeline.sh [-t <int>] -p <dir_path> -o <dir_name> [-q] -g <m|u|a> [-v] [-h]
     -t    number of threads; default is 4